0943 Manager VIII - SFHN Chief Operating Officer

 Applicants will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
 This Minimum Qualification Supplemental Questionnaire is designed to obtain specific information regarding an applicant's experience in relation to the Minimum Qualifications for this position.
 Applicants must also complete the official application.
 It is essential that applicants provide complete information in identifying their education, experience and training.
 The Minimum Qualification Supplemental Questionnaire will be used to evaluate if the applicant possesses the required minimum qualifications.

-Qualified applicants who achieve a passing score on the Management Test Battery will receive an emailed Supplemental Questionnaire that is designed to measure knowledge, skills, and/or abilities in job-related areas which may include, but not be limited to:
+Applicants who meet the Minimum Qualifications will receive an emailed Supplemental Questionnaire (SQ) that is designed to measure knowledge, skills, and/or abilities in job-related areas which may include, but not be limited to:

 - Knowledgeable about the principles and current applications of health care operations and management;